Flow Agentic Accounting

 Flow ERP

-Flow ERP is the AI-native ERP built for growing multi-entity physical businesses in construction, real estate, healthcare, and food and beverage that have outgrown QuickBooks Online or are trapped in a legacy ERP that still requires a consultant to make any changes.
-Every entity lives in a single account — no switching between files, no separate QuickBooks instances.
-Consolidated P&L and balance sheet are generated in real time with GAAP-compliant elimination, and you can drill from a consolidated total down to an individual transaction across any entity with one click.
+Flow ERP is the AI-native ERP built for growing multi-entity physical businesses that have outgrown QuickBooks Online or are trapped in a legacy ERP that still requires a consultant to make any changes.
+With Flow ERP, every entity lives in a single account; consolidated P&L and balance sheet are generated in real time with GAAP-compliant elimination, and you can drill from a consolidated total to an individual transaction across any entity with one click.

-Account Harmonization standardizes the chart of accounts across entities using AI.
-Multi-entity businesses almost always inherit a different chart of accounts in every entity — AI handles the first-pass standardization on the way in, and humans review in bulk before anything is committed.
+Account Merge standardizes the chart of accounts across entities using AI.
+Multi-entity businesses almost always inherit a different chart of accounts for each entity; AI handles first-pass standardization on the way in, and humans review in bulk before anything is committed.
 See how Flow ERP handles intercompany eliminations and what a continuous close looks like in practice.

 Sage Intacct